popobg/python-book/book_notes/python-book-notes.md

                   width = 200,
                   height = 200,
                   borderwidth = 10,
-                  # by default, relief = tk.FLAT, which is invisible
+                  # by default, relief = tk.FLAT, which is invisible.
                   # we also have tk.RAISED, tk.SUNKEN or tk.RIDGE
                   relief = tk.GROOVE)

-# width and height are overwright by the size of their children.
+# width and height are overwrite by the size of their children.
 # the method below, set to False, do the opposite
 frame.pack_propagate(False)
 frame.pack(side = "left")